LiquidIce95/UZHSoftwareConstruction/assignment3/readme.md

 Since Greg admitted in the lecture that his architecture makes no sense and was designed that way only for educational purposes, we decided to design only one debugger class **VirtaulMachineBase** in which all functionality is in.
 Furthermore we made sure to keep all functions small in size and never more than 3 nested (3 identation levels deep) although there are few excpetions.
 We also kept the handlers dictionaray and strucutre with the "_do_" functions.

+to use the debugger run `python vm_debugger.py watch.mx` where watch.mx is the compiled assembly programm.

-One Major change despite moving everything into one file is the interact function:
+One Major change apart from moving everything into one file is the interact function:

 ```python
 def interact(self, addr):